prateekmahajan/resultAnalysis/README.md

 # resultAnalysis
-Analysis of PDF files using python scripts and other APIs
+Analysis of PDF files using python scripts and tabula OCR library.